arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 In Supervisory Control and Data Acquisition (SCADA) systems, a Remote Terminal Unit (RTU) and a supervisory device are frequently connected via the Modbus communication protocol.
 Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC) when communicating with electronic equipment.

-***For more information regarding the Modbus RTU protocol implementation on an Opta™, you may want to check out the [the "Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***
+***For more information regarding the Modbus RTU protocol implementation on an Opta™, you may want to check out [the "Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***

 ## Modbus RTU & PLC IDE